WilliamsStudentsOnline/wso-react/README.md

 Interested in the back-end instead?
 Head over to our backend [wso-go repository](https://github.com/WilliamsStudentsOnline/wso-go/).

+See our [frontend wiki](https://wso-dev.williams.edu/wiki/wso-react/) for more detailed info (if you are on campus/connected via VPN).

 ## Suggestions, issues, or bug reports?

 We would love to hear from you and discuss them.
 File an issue [here](https://github.com/WilliamsStudentsOnline/wso-react/issues/new) with one of the templates, and our developers will get back to you shortly!